Glenn Kulka: Recent years

 Returning to Ottawa, he endeavored to start a gym and managed a Ford car dealership.
 In 2004, Kulka was asked by Ottawa sports station The Team 1200 to cover on-field commentary for the Ottawa Renegades.
 This eventually led to a regular spot as a co-host for Team 1200's Over the Edge, a popular sports talk radio show on CFGO.
-However, as of November 27, 2009 Kulka was laid-off by CHUM Radio due to cutbacks.
+However, as of November 27, 2009 Kulka was laid off by CHUM Radio due to cutbacks.

 In late 2006, he made two guest appearances on the sports talk show Off the Record.

 Kulka still lives in Ottawa, with his wife Mariko, and two children.
 He is one of several former CFL players to publicly admit to steroid use during his professional career.

 He made his MMA debut against Wayne Xilon on the Freedom Fight Card held on July 26, 2008, at The Robert Guertin Arena in Gatineau, Quebec.
 Kulka defeated Xilon by TKO at 1:13 of the first round.

-Kulka made another debut, acting as Charles the Wrestler in the Third Wall Theatre Company's production of Shakespeare's "As You Like It" held February 4 to the 14th, 2010.
+Kulka made another debut, acting as Charles the Wrestler in the Third Wall Theatre Company's production of Shakespeare's "As You Like It", held February 4 to 14, 2010.

 In 2016, Kulka was arrested for an assault that occurred back in 2012, Kulka ended up pleading guilty to the charge.